capitanbarbosa/snippet2text/README.md

 There is also a version with a Regexp added, which removes any special characters from the extracted string, and is useful for transferring data such as id's, codes, etc.

-I like to launch it from a radial menu, through a shortcut on the keyboard, to swiftly transform any image to text.
+I like to launch it from a radial menu (inside this repo: https://github.com/dumbeau/AutoHotPie), through a shortcut on the keyboard, to swiftly transform any image to text.

 ---> insert pie menu demo GIF here...